3 Digital Tools to Help Managers Build a Positive Remote Contact Center Environment

 A tool that helps create moments for engagement is performance reporting dashboards.
 These dashboards can track, analyze, and display agent performance in real time and provide more personalized training.
 With the right data at hand, managers can build one-on-one conversations around an employee’s strengths, providing motivation and encouragement.
 They can even pair individuals based on their strengths and weaknesses to improve peer-to-peer engagement.

-Managers can recognize agents for their hard work by calling out impressive performance stats during weekly team meetings, too.
-Even discussing cumulative poor performance stats is an opportunity to address challenges head-on as a unified unit.
-Creating a safe space where mistakes are seen as learning opportunities is an important way for managers to build a positive remote work culture.
+Managers can recognize agents for their hard work by calling out impressive performance stats during weekly team meetings.
+There’s also value in discussing obstacles getting in the way of overall team performance and brainstorming solutions to address challenges as a unified unit.
+The important thing is to create a safe space where mistakes are seen as learning opportunities to build a positive remote work culture.